Yaas1rAhmed/Sentiment-Analysis-Project-Northwestern-MLDS/README.md

 # Sentiment-Analysis-Project-Northwestern-MLDS
-- Interactive Plots will only show up/run when notebook is downloaded, and ran locally.
+- Interactive Plots will only show up/run when the notebook is downloaded and ran.